t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Hence, the owner of these systems are generally reluctant to upload IoT data to the cloud.

 # IoT Edge Computing Functions

+## Overview of IoT Edge Computing Today

+This section provides an overview of today's IoT edge computing field, based on a limited review of standards, research, open-source and proprietary products in {{sec-overview}}.

+IoT gateways ({{sec-iot-gateways}}, {{sec-gateway-platforms}}) represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
+IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT and many specialized IoT protocols (such as OPC UA and DDS in the Industrial IoT space), while the gateway communicates with the distant cloud typically using HTTPS.
+Virtualization platforms enable the deployment of virtual edge computing functions (as VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
+End devices are envisioned to become computing devices in forward looking projects, but are not commonly used as such today.

+Physical or virtual IoT gateways can host application programs, which are typically built using an SDK to access local services through a programmatic API.
+Edge cloud system operators host their customers' applications VMs or containers on servers located in or near access networks, which can implement local edge services.
+For example, mobile networks can provide edge services for radio network information, location and bandwidth management.

+Life cycle management of services and applications on physical IoT gateways is often cloud-based.
+Edge cloud management platforms and products ({{sec-cloud-management-platforms}}, {{sec-cloud-platforms}}) adapt cloud management technologies (e.g., Kubernetes) to the edge cloud, i.e., to smaller, distributed computing devices running outside a controlled data center.
+Services and application life-cycle is typically using a NFV-like management and orchestration model.

+The platform typically includes services to advertise or consume APIs (e.g., Mp1 interface in ETSI MEC supports service discovery and communication), and enables communicating with local and remote endpoints (e.g., message routing function in IoT gateways).
+The service platform is typically extensible by edge applications, since they can advertise an API that other edge applications can consume.
+IoT communication services include protocols translation, analytics and transcoding.
+Communication between edge computing devices is enabled in tiered deployments or distributed deployments.

+An edge cloud platform may enable pass-through without storage or local storage (e.g., on IoT gateways).
+Some edge cloud platforms use a distributed form of storage such as an ICN network (e.g., NFN nodes can store data in NDN, {{sec-nfn}}) or a distributed storage platform (e.g., such as Ceph, {{sec-cloud-management-platforms}}).
+External storage, e.g., on databases in distant or local IT cloud, is typically used for filtered data deemed worthy of long term storage, or in some cases for all data, for example when required for regulatory reasons.

+Stateful computing is supported on platforms hosting native programs, VMs or containers.
+Stateless computing is supported on platforms providing a "serverless computing" service (a.k.a. function-as-a-service), or on systems based on named function networking.

+In many IoT use cases, a typical network usage pattern is high volume uplink with some form of traffic reduction enabled by processing over edge computing devices.
+Alternatives to traffic reduction include deferred transmission (to off-peak hours or using physical shipping).
+Downlink traffic includes application control and software updates.
+Other, downlink-heavy traffic patterns are not excluded but are more often associated with non-IoT usage (e.g., video CDNs).

+## Models

 Edge computing is expected to play an important role in deploying new IoT services integrated with Big Data and AI, enabled by flexible in-network computing platforms.
 Although there are lots of approaches to edge computing, we attempt to lay out a general model and list associated logical functions in this section.
 In practice, this model can map to different architectures, such as: